hungsu/quartz/content/notes/Mastodon.md

 ## Advantages over Twitter

 **No ads or promoted content**.
 Twitter's ads are *always* repulsive low value content, even when tailored to me.
 They are either links to blog posts *saturated* with even more ads, or products I never buy.

+**No intentional misinformation** (yet).
+Around 2022-Nov-09, Twitter announced an $8/month subscription it called *verification*.
+This is a change from Twitter's previous verification method which required government identification.
+Around 2022-Nov-11, a Twitter account impersonating Eli Lilly tweeted that all insulin would be free.
+Eli Lilly's stock price tanked afterward. https://arstechnica.com/science/2022/11/musks-twitter-chaos-tosses-outrageous-insulin-pricing-into-the-spotlight/

 **No algorithm or viral content**.
 Mastodon has a purely chronological timeline with no algorithm.
 This means users are left with the thought exercise of finding things of interest.